charlesroper/Sublime-Packages/OmniMarkupPreviewer/README.md

 ===================

-OmniMarkupPreviewer is a [Sublime Text 2](http://www.sublimetext.com/2) plugin that preview markup languages in web browsers.
-OmniMarkupPreviewer renders markup files to htmls and send them to web brwosers in the backgound, in order to preview them in realtime.
+OmniMarkupPreviewer is a [Sublime Text 2](http://www.sublimetext.com/2) plugin that preview markups in web browsers.
+OmniMarkupPreviewer renders markups into htmls and send it to web browser in the backgound, which enables a live preview.
+Besides, OmniMarkupPreviewer provide support for exporting result to html file as well.

 OmniMarkupPreviewer has builtin support following markups: